Insights into what is happening in the membership sector

 There is also a summary of findings section and a handy recommended agenda for possible action areas, with useful questions to help start the conversation.

 NB: It is an update on the 2013-2014, 2011-12 and 2008-09 studies, so in this study, in certain sections it has been possible to include a review of what has changed over the past few years.

 The average retention rate by type of association (overall and also broken down by associations who only have individual members v. only organizational members vs. both types of members)

 The average number of years in membership (overall and also broken down by associations who only have individual members vs. only organizational members vs. both types of members)

 The percentage of associations predicting membership will rise or fall, and the reasons they gave for that prediction

-Which recruitment approaches they feel are most and least effective
+Which recruitment approaches and promotional incentives they feel are most and least effective

 The main reasons why people join